2024 Delaware elections

 A general election was held in the U.S. state of Delaware on November 5, 2024, concurrently with other nationwide elections, including for President of the United States.
 Half of Delaware's executive officers were up for election, including the Governorship.
 Additionally, federal elections for the state's Class 2 seat in the United States Senate seat and Delaware's at-large congressional district in the United States House of Representatives.
 Primary elections were held on September 10, 2024.

 Democrats, who historically dominate the state politically, won all statewide elections and did well in down ballot races.
-A large number of candidates ran unopposed, including around half running for Delaware House of Representatives, all but two running for the Delaware Senate, and Governor John Carney in the Wilmington mayoral race.
+With the exception of statewide races, most candidates ran unopposed, including around half running for Delaware House of Representatives and all but two running for the Delaware Senate.
 The election had a turnout rate of 65.74% of registered voters casting ballots across 533 precincts.

 Background

 The Delaware Democratic Party dominates the politics of Delaware.
 The party holds a supermajority in both chambers of the State Legislature and holds all statewide seats.
 The most recent time Republicans won statewide elections in Delaware was in 2014, when the elections for Delaware Auditor of Accounts and Delaware State Treasurer were won by Tom Wagner and Ken Simpler respectively.
 In 2018, Wagner did not seek reelection while Simpler was defeated by a Democratic challenger.